Connecshaun/buy-sell-listing-website/planning/userStories.md

   filter by country / origin
   by size / volume

 3.)
-Users can favorite items because they want to check up on them later for quick access
+Users can favorite items because they want to check up on them later for quick access and we have a heart icon that turns red

 4.)
 Logged-in / registered users can send messages to the sellers